 Preppers rushing to leave the city know they need to be as far away as possible, but reaching their destination, especially on foot, will be filled with incredibly dangerous obstacles.

 Kudos for the city dwellers refusing to stick their heads in the sand and ignore the need to prep for a mega disaster.
-But, the good-intentions of these misguided folks will not protect them from complete failure – and sadly, even a predictable death not long after they flee their homes.
+But, the good intentions of these misguided folks will not protect them from complete failure – and sadly, even a predictable death not long after they flee their homes.

-Bugging Out to the Woods Alternatives
+Other Considerations When Bugging Out to the Woods

-If you live in a city and absolutely have no other location to flee to when the SHTF, or need a bugging in backup plan, and bugging out to the woods is your ONLY option, a detailed and in-depth plan must be developed, practiced, and perfected.
+If you live in a city and absolutely have no other location to flee to when the SHTF, or if you need a bugging in backup plan, and bugging out to the woods is your ONLY option, a detailed and in-depth plan must be developed, practiced, and perfected.

 - Horse – Riding a horse speeds up the travel time and increase supply hauling capabilities, but poses possible problems as well.
 If surviving in the woods is only a short-term solution because you are traveling on to safety or plan on returning to your home after whatever threat forced you to flee in the first place is eliminated, a horse will be a fine option.

 - Vehicle – Traveling in a car will get you inside a national or state park, or any wooded area far more quickly only if the SHTF scenario did not involve a solar flare or EMP AND if roadways are not too clogged to traverse or ripe with violent carjackers.
 An EMP-proof vehicle should be the first and most important item on a bugout to the woods survival plan and preparedness budget.